Cheska Garcia

-Francesca Marie "Cheska" Velasco Garcia-Kramer (born Francesca Marie Velasco Garcia; July 24, 1980) is a Filipino actress and model.
+Francesca Marie "Cheska" (Note: Sometimes spelled as "Chesca".)
+Velasco Garcia-Kramer (born Francesca Marie Velasco Garcia; July 24, 1980) is a Filipino actress and model.

 Early life

 Cheska Garcia was born in Makati, Metro Manila, Philippines to Francisco Pablo Pellicer Garcia, a Spanish mestizo, and Maria Celeste Dahlia Villalobos Velasco, an Ilongga from Roxas City, Capiz.
 She is the middle of three children.
 Her younger brother, Patrick, is also an actor.
 Her older brother, Pichon, has appeared in many commercials.
 The actresses Sharmaine Arnaiz and Bunny Paras, who are sisters, are her maternal cousins.

 Career

 In 1992, Garcia began her television career, along with her brother Patrick; both appeared as cast members for Ang TV until 1996.

 In 2015, Garcia hosted Mommy Hacks, a parenting lifestyle show on CNN Philippines, with Rica Peralejo-Bonifacio.
 The show is renewed for a second season but was renamed Mommy Manual.

 Onscreen she is often cast as the female antagonist.